cuibinge/BiJiaNet/README.md

-# bijianet
+# BiJiaNet
- Application Design and Development of bijianet
+ Application Design and Development of BiJiaNet